Solar energy heats up job market across the globe | DW | 12.07.2021

 "Fabian is a fast learner," Hegel says.
 "In the next few months he will gain more practical experience, and then things will get even better."

-Hegel is planning on expanding his four-person team to meet the increasing demand for solar energy, which is picking up again following the boom and bust of solar in the early 2000s.
+Hegel is planning on expanding his four-person team to meet the increasing demand for solar energy, which is again picking up following a boom and bust of solar in the early 2000s.

-In Germany, solar power systems with a total capacity of 5 gigawatts (GW) were installed in 2020, and that number is expected to grow.
-Studies indicate that expansion would have to be increased six-fold to 30 GW per year, in order to meet target of keeping warming to 1.5 degrees Celsius this century.
+In Germany, solar power systems with a total capacity of 5 gigawatts (GW) were installed in 2020, and that capacity is expected to grow.
+Studies indicate that expansion would have to be increased six-fold — to 30 GW per year — in order to keep warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) this century.

-To achieve this, more manpower is needed in the solar industry, says as Günther Haug, manager at BayWa r.e.
-The Munich-based company is building large solar and wind farms worldwide and continues to grow.
-In 2017, BayWa r.e. had 1,100 employees, today there are 2,700.
+To achieve this, more manpower is needed in the solar industry, says Günther Haug, manager at BayWa r.e.
+The Munich-based company is building large solar and wind farms worldwide, and continues to grow.
+In 2017, BayWa r.e. had 1,100 employees; today, there are 2,700.

 "We are looking for engineers, financial experts, skilled personnel for project development and for people with technical training for customer service," said Haug.

-To find and retain personnel, Haug says they're "willing to make a considerable financial investment and also train applicants ourselves, because there aren't enough skilled workers."
+To find and retain personnel, Haug says the company is "willing to make a considerable financial investment and also train applicants ourselves, because there aren't enough skilled workers."

-"Presently there are about 50,000 jobs in photovoltaics in Germany," says Volker Quaschning, professor of renewable energy at University of Applied Sciences in Berlin (HTW).
-He says that many people are now looking for new jobs because of the Corona crisis.
+"There are presently about 50,000 jobs in photovoltaics in Germany," says Volker Quaschning, a professor of renewable energy at the University of Applied Sciences in Berlin (HTW).
+He says that many people are now looking for new jobs because of the coronavirus crisis.

 "We have to be smart about how we approach this, we need to start training programs to have enough skilled workers.
 Otherwise, the energy transition will fail due to a lack of personnel," Quaschning told DW.